radcli14/drubble/README.md

 ## Summary

-Bounce a kick ball off the top of a bar stool, with the sights of Washington, D. C. in the background
+Bounce a kick ball off the top of a bar stool, with views of Washington, D.C. in the background

 Three game modes
 * Single dRuBbLe - Bounce as far and high as possible